Eight in the Middle

 The Italian theme continues through to the restaurant, an all-day Italian inspired menu, called the Sycamore Vino Cucina.
 A large, light-flooded space highlighting Italian ingredients from handmade pizzas, authentic Cicchetti to indulgent dolce (desserts) with a fine wine menu as well as cocktails available.

-There is also a mezzanine bar and food area overlooking the Sycamore Vino Cucina, The Balcony, a comfortable and cosy environment in which to unwind, hold a meeting or play board games.
-Along with both lounge style and booth seating, the space offers workspace areas and a curated library with books focusing on art, London, sustainability and ecology.
-Eat here from a menu of classic comfort food from across the globe or a selection of tempting small plates, or order an artisan coffee with something sweet on the side, and should you desire there is afternoon tea also on offer with maybe a glass of bubbles too?
+There is also a mezzanine bar and food area overlooking the Sycamore Vino Cucina, The Balcony.
+This comfortable and cosy environment is perfect for unwinding, holding a meeting, or engaging in a friendly game of board games.
+Along with both lounge style and fixed seating, the space offers workspace areas and a curated library with books focusing on art, London, sustainability, and ecology.
+Guests can enjoy a menu of classic comfort food from across the globe, a selection of tempting small plates, or perhaps an artisan coffee with something sweet on the side.
+And for those special moments, afternoon tea is also available, complete with the option of a glass of bubbles.

 And the rooms? with 168 of them there are five styles to choose from; Cosy Pad, via Classic Chic, then there is Urban Deluxe, Superior Street and Executive Style.
 All the rooms feature bespoke furniture that carries through the Middle Eight’s signature soft calming elegant styling.
 Included (room dependent) marble bathrooms with rainfall showers giving a soothing spa feel.
 Find from Cosy Pad rooms upwards standard luxury amenities, such as Egyptian cotton linens, Nespresso coffee machines, flat-screen TV with Chromecast, Wifi and super-soft beds.
 The grandest suits also offer enhanced bespoke toiletries, a separate sitting and dining area, and a pristine white marble bathroom boasting a freestanding soaking tub with (brilliant idea) separate toilet from the main bathroom.